Practice word pairs with macrons used to change meaning

 Time to Practice!

 For this practice lesson, read through the list below and say the pairs of words to yourself, taking note of the differences in pronunciation and meaning.
-After trying yourself a few times, you should listen to the correct pronunciation of each word pair by clicking on the audio links provided and then say them once again.
+After trying by yourself a few times, listen to the correct pronunciation of each word pair by clicking on the audio links provided and then say them once again.
 You should say them at least four times each to get yourself used to the way your mouth has to move to make the same sounds as I do in the examples.
 Then say them four more times and four more times again throughout the day!